D3rhami/FilterPlayground/README.md

 and their effects on images.
 Users can visualize the results in real-time and gain insights into the fundamentals of image processing.<br>
 For run the GUI follow the instructions, please refer to [Run the GUI](#run-the-gui).
+You can change and modify the filters in the 'filter_script' folder.
 </strong>

 ## Key Features: